-The Herdsmanship interview times are listed in their specie barn.
 Each 4-H'er will have an opportunity to visit with the Herdsmanship judge at some time during the Fair.
-A sheet will be posted in each barn with the exhibitor name and time.
+A Sign-Up Genius Link will be sent to families prior to the Fair to sign up for an interview time.
 It is the responsibility of the exhibitor to show up on time.
-It is possible your name could be drawn multiple days if you have multiple species at the Fair.
+You will need to sign up for an interview time for each species you will be showing at the Fair.